“Where I live”

 “Making my mark”

 These black-skinned tortoises are tattooed with splatters of red on their feet and yellow on their heads.
 They weigh about as much as a pet cat.
-As they mature, they develop a distinctive hour-glass shape.
+As males mature, they develop a distinctive hour-glass shape.
 Seen from above, they look like they have a waistline.

 “What eats me”